Musicals101.com

 b.
 Oct.
 21, 1933 (London, UK) - d.
 July 5, 1992 (London)

-Born in London's East End, this earthy performer was sent to the Welsh countryside during World War II to escape Nazi bombings.
-A fan of jazz, she took her stage name from the song "Sweet Georgia Brown."
+Born in London's East End, she was sent to the Welsh countryside during World War II to escape Nazi bombings.
+A fan of American jazz, this earthy performer took her stage name from the classic song "Sweet Georgia Brown."
 She won early acclaim as Lucy in the 1956 London revival of The Threepenny Opera, and repeated the role when she joined the cast of the long-running off-Broadway revival in 1957.
 Brown made theatrical history when she created the role of Nancy in the original London production of Lionel Bart's Oliver (1960).
 Brown's heart rending rendition of "As Long As He Needs Me" remains definitive, as does her uninhibited "Oom Pah Pah."
 She then starred in the 1963 New York production, earning a Tony nomination.

 After replacing the lead in Bart's London musical Maggie May in 1965, Brown concentrated on film roles for more than a decade.
 She returned to Broadway to join the cast of the long-running revue Side By Side By Sondheim (1977).
 She created the title role in Alan Jay Lerner and Burton Lane's ill-fated Carmelina (1979) and took over the role of Dorothy Brock in the London production of 42nd Street (1984).
 She also toured Britain in Georgia Brown and Friends, a personal revue that she brought to Broadway for a limited run in 1982.
 After starring in Hal Prince's short lived Broadway musical Roza (1987), she limited herself to concerts and television appearances – including recurring roles on Cheers and Star Trek: The Next Generation.
-She died at age 58 due to complications after surgery for an intestinal blockage.
+Fans and colleagues were shocked when Brown died unexpectedly at age 58 due to complications after surgery for an intestinal blockage.

 Cole, Jack